willdady/thunderchild/README.markdown

 All Entry objects have the following attributes:

+*id* - An integer.
+The entry's primary key, unique to each Entry.
 *author* - The entry's author.
 A [User](https://docs.djangoproject.com/en/1.4/topics/auth/#users) object.
 *title* - The entry's title.
 *slug* - The entry's slug.